Piano Sonata No. 5 (Scriabin): Harmonic language

-According to Samson, unlike his later sonatas, the sonata-form of this work still has some meaning to the work's tonal structure.
+According to Samson, unlike his later sonatas, (Note: According to Samson, in sonatas nos.
+6 and 7, formal tensions are created by the absence of harmonic contrast and "between the cumulative momentum of the music, usually achieved by textural rather than harmonic means, and the formal constraints of the tripartite mould".) the sonata-form of this work still has some meaning to the work's tonal structure.
 That means the sonata is arguably in F-sharp major (owing to the initial key signature of six sharps), but the sonata could also be said to be atonal due to its lack of a definite tonal center.

 The work does not contain any perfect cadence, nor any consonant chord.
+(Note: Not including passing notes that create circumstantial consonant harmonies, arpeggiations, broken chords (i.e. a dissonant chord broken into consonant subsets) or inversions.
+There is no consonant tonic chord.)

 The work features one of the strange occurrences of the complete mystic chord spelled in fourths (mm.
 264 and 268).
 Jim Samson points out that it fits in well with Scriabin's predominantly dominant quality sonorities and harmony as it may take on a dominant quality on C or F♯.
 This tritone relationship between possible resolutions is important to Scriabin's harmonic language, and it is a property shared by the French sixth (also prominent in his work).

 The piece also contains an incipient instance of the mystic chord which helps illuminate its origins in tonal language; first appearing at m.
 122, the set [0 2 4 6 T] is presented as a dominant chord with its flat fifth in the bass, later revealed to be an extended appoggiatura to the tonic (m.
 134), over which the same notes form a major 13th chord in root position.
 Compare this presentation with the 'mature' mystic chord, [0 1 3 5 7 9].